Sonata form: Expositions with more than two key areas

 The exposition need not only have two key areas.
-Some composers, most notably Schubert, composed sonata forms with three or more key areas.
+Some composers, most notably Schubert, composed sonata forms with three or more key areas (see three-key exposition).
 The first movement of Schubert's Quartet in D minor, D. 810 ("Death and the Maiden"), for example, has three separate key and thematic areas, in D minor, F major, and A minor.
 Similarly, Chopin's Piano Concerto in F minor uses F minor, A♭ major, and C minor in its first movement's exposition.
 In both cases, the transition is i–III–v, an elaboration of the minor schema of either using i–III or i–v.
-This is by no means the only scheme, however: the opening movement of Schubert's Violin Sonata in G minor, D. 408, uses the scheme i–III–VI, and the opening movement of Schubert's Symphony No. 2 in B♭ major, D. 125, uses the scheme I–IV–V. An extreme example is the finale to Schubert's Symphony No. 6, D. 589, which has a six-key exposition (C major, A♭ major, F major, A major, E♭, and G major), with a new theme for each key.
+This is by no means the only scheme, however: the opening movement of Schubert's Violin Sonata in G minor, D. 408, uses the scheme i–III–VI, and the opening movement of Schubert's Symphony No. 2 in B♭ major, D. 125, uses the scheme I–IV–V. The first movement of Tchaikovsky's Symphony No. 5 uses the scheme i–v–VII.
+An extreme example is the finale to Schubert's Symphony No. 6, D. 589, which has a six-key exposition (C major, A♭ major, F major, A major, E♭, and G major), with a new theme for each key.

+The second subject group can start in a particular key and then modulate to that key's parallel major or minor.
+In the first movement of Brahms' Symphony No. 1 (in C minor), the second subject group begins in the relative E♭ major and goes to the parallel mediant E♭ minor.
+Similarly, the opening movement of Dvorak's Symphony No. 9 in E minor has its second subject group start in the minor mediant G minor and then to its parallel G major.
+And in the opening movement of his Symphony No. 6 in D major, the first theme of the second subject group is in the relative B minor while the second theme is in the parallel submediant B major.